Kalabasa/leanrada.com/src/pages/works/kalabasa.md

 ## My place on the web.

-Bold & bright colors, minimalist elements, angular forms, and swift motion.
-This is my website.
-And this represents me <small>(Can’t say I’m bold and swift, though).</small>
+Here is my website!
+It is this website you’re on right now!

 I made this as an exercise to brush up my web development skills, and also to get on with the digital trends.
 This is actually the third iteration of my personal website.